thomasclarke1969/documentation/webhooks/introduction/overview.md

 * Integrate a third-party service (Uber API, Weather Underground, etc) into conversations based on context

-### Requirements
+## Requirements

-You must have a webserver able to receive HTTP/1.1 requests and able to support keepalive requests.
+1. Your server must be able to receive `HTTP/1.1` requests and able to support keep-alive requests.
+2. Your server needs to respond to `HTTP GET` on your target URL for [verification](/docs/webhooks/rest#verify) purposes.
+3. Your server needs to respond to `HTTP POST` on your target URL to capture event [payloads](/docs/webhooks/payloads).

-### Setup
+## Setup

 Webhooks can be configured using the Layer [Developer Dashboard](https://developer.layer.com/projects/integrations), or using a [REST API](/docs/webhooks/rest).